nimblehq/ios-templates/.github/wiki/Fastlane.md

 ### Distribution.swift

-The `Distribution` is in charge of distributing the build to the distribution platforms, such as Firebase, App Store Connect, and Testflight.
+`Distribution.swift` is in charge of distributing the build to the distribution platforms, such as Firebase, App Store Connect, and Testflight.

 > See more:
 >